mingxili2208/fsm2208/Docs/vive_tracker/tracker_transform.md

 ## Benchmark for the position

-1. Test the coordinate correspondence of the tracker in the steamvr and SandBox coordinate systems
+1. Test the coordinate correspondence of the tracker in the steamvr and SandBox coordinate systems.

-    all the following disgree is describing the derictions of the the tracker_coordinate
+    all the following disgree is describing the derictions of the the tracker_coordinate.

-    1.1. y=0,p=0,r=0
+    1.1. y=0,p=0,r=0;

     the axis_orientation of the tracker_coordinate should be the same with the sandbox_coordinate orientation itself

     ![B1.1-1](img/2024-07-10-17-59-59.png)
     ![B1.1-2](img/2024-07-11-16-15-01.png)

-    1.2. y=-90,p=30,r=0
+    1.2. y=-90,p=30,r=0;

     ![B1.2-1](img/2024-07-10-17-46-11.png)
     ![B1.2-2](img/2024-07-11-16-15-23.png)

-    1.3. y=30,p=0,r=-20
+    1.3. y=30,p=0,r=-20;

     ![B1.3-1](img/2024-07-10-17-47-00.png)
     ![B1.3-2](img/2024-07-11-16-15-48.png)